Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle

 \subsection{Convergence results}

-The region $\Omega$ is not invariant under scaling or translation; indeed, under suitable choices of such operations, the obstacle may shrink to a point, march off to infinity, or even expand to fill a halfspace.
-In this subsection, we record from \cite{KillipVisanZhang2016a} some statements about the behavior of functions of the Dirichlet Laplacian under such circumstances and the convergence of propagators in Strichartz spaces.
-These will be used in the proof of linear profile decomposition (Proposition \ref{linear-profile}).
+The region $\Omega$ is not preserved under scaling or translation.
+In fact, depending on the choice of such operations, the obstacle may shrink to a point, move off to infinity, or even expand to fill an entire half-space.
+In this subsection, we summarize some results from \cite{KillipVisanZhang2016a} regarding the behavior of functions associated with the Dirichlet Laplacian under these transformations, as well as the convergence of propagators in Strichartz spaces.
+These results are crucial for the proof of the linear profile decomposition (Proposition \ref{linear-profile}).